Fired TV anchor now a Matatu tout in Nairobi [Video]

 "An office is just a name, let's work.
 Tout of the week.
 Rongai massive," he said in one of his posts.

-“I’m about to close work for the day…one should strive to do what they can because this is the situation.
-An office is just a name and the money is just as sweet ,” he said in another video where he is dressed in a shirt and tie.
+In another video, where he wore a dress shirt and tie, he added: “I’m about to close work for the day…one should strive to do what they can because this is the situation.
+An office is just a name and the money is just as sweet.”

-Despite resulting to working as a tout, Ouma is also looking for other opportunities in the media industry.
+Despite resulting to working as a tout, a profession regarded as menial work, Ouma has added that he is still looking for other opportunities in the media industry.

-Switch TV switched from on-air to digital broadcasting on December 10th, marking a significant shift in the company's economic strategy.
+Switch TV switched from on-air to digital broadcasting on December 10, marking a significant shift in the company's financial strategy.

-The media company which is owned by the Kenya Red Cross Society announced that it would stop broadcasting live on the air.
+The media company, owned by the Kenya Red Cross Society, clarified that it would stop broadcasting Live on the air.

-Chairman of the media group, Sahil Shah, indicated in a statement that the company will focus on the digital market starting in 2022.
+Chairman of the media group, Sahil Shah, indicated in a statement that the company would focus on the digital market starting 2022.

 "In character with our core philosophy of being responsive to the needs of the youth and with the ambition to become the go-to media platform for the emerging generation, Switch Media has made a conscious decision to build a new strategy around being digital-first," Shah stated.

-"In view of this, Switch Media will be launching new and exciting services and products in this expanding digital space.
+Adding: "In view of this, Switch Media will be launching new and exciting services and products in this expanding digital space.
 We hope to grow this brand together with the technology that comes with it.
-We assure our stakeholders of our continued presence and support," he added.
+We assure our stakeholders of our continued presence and support."

 JOIN OUR PULSE COMMUNITY!